War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 The curious case of Kenyan evacuation registrations

-The Kenyan government says that very few nationals in Lebanon had registered for evacuation despite being encouraged to do so.
+The Kenyan government says that very few nationals in Lebanon have registered for evacuation despite being encouraged to do so.

 Roseline Njogu, the Principal Secretary for SDDA, told local media that they had evacuated less than 100 individuals in two batches due to an apparent lack of demand.